Assignment 11: Trickiest Parts of Project and Half-way Done

 - An outline of critical logic that indicates how key components of the app will work (e.g., dynamic adjustment of game play in games, dynamic adjustment of interface in response to sensing)

 - Identify the part or parts of your app that are the most critical to the success of the app.
 These are the parts that may be tricky to program and must work smoothly and robustly for the app to be successful.
-For most projects, this will be the part of the app that uses the phone sensors.
+For many projects, this will be the part of the app that uses the phone sensors.
 Often it will include the key part of the code with the tight human-app feedback loop, driven by the sensing.
 In some cases this will will involve obtaining and display key information (e.g., info about the city map that may or may not be easy to obtain and render).
 In short, this would be the part of the app design someone might look at and say, "Are you going to be able to do that?" or "Are you going to be able to make that work?" or "Is that really going to be fun?" or "Is that interaction going to be fast enough and feel right?"
 Setting screens, login screens, and other parts of your app that may be necessary but that you should be able to program quickly later if you have carefully designed them on paper first would NOT be included in the Trickiest Part.

 - Implement the hardest parts of your app.
 Set it up so that when we run it, we can test it out and will feel confident that you can pull it off as the main part of your final project.